eendebakpt/oapackage/docs/data.rst

 ~~~~~~~~~~

 The analysis tool (``oaanalyse``) writes data to disk in binary format.
-The format is consists of a binary header:
+The format consists of a binary header:

 ::